Jack-Daly-Eng025/javascript_cert/README.md

-# A empty repository to house my completed projects from freeCodeCamp.

-## BLAH BLAH
+# JavaScript Algorithms and Data Structures (Beta)
+## This is a repository to track "working" and complete code I know works from my progress and completion of challenges on freeCodeCamp.

+## These scripts are here for demonstrative purposes to show learning-by-doing.